© 2023 WUOT

 Figure 97.
 Glyph 65

-Chrissy is WUOT's News Director and host of monthly public affairs talk show Dialogue.
+Chrissy served as WUOT's News Director and host of monthly public affairs talk show Dialogue from late 2021 to early 2023.
 Her first job with the station was as weekend student announcer while earning her bachelor's in Anthropology from the University of Tennessee.
-She has been the station's local host for NPR's Morning Edition and All Things Considered news programs; occasionally fills in as host for WUOT's Morning and Afternoon Concerts; and has won multiple awards for her interviews, feature stories, and Dialogue.
+She had previously been the station's local host for NPR's Morning Edition and All Things Considered news programs; occasionally filled in as host for WUOT's Morning and Afternoon Concerts; and won multiple awards for her interviews, feature stories, and Dialogue.